slawler/adcirc_prod/README.md

 ## Description:
-These notebook tools analyze the inputs/outputs from ADCIRC models to quality check, and visually understand each attribute within.
-The notebooks also have the capabilities of generating input files for ADCIRC depending on the model.The data is assumed to be in NETCDF4 file format when using the notebooks.
+These notebook tools analyze the inputs/outputs from ADCIRC models to quality check, and visually understand each attribute within it.
+The data is assumed to be in NETCDF4 file format when using the notebooks.

 ## Contents and Capabilities:
 - Notebooks